rogelio-lopez/Go-Todo/README.md

 ## Introduction

 Go Todo CLI is a simple, yet powerful command-line interface (CLI) application written in Go, designed to help you manage your daily tasks efficiently.
-This project aims to provide a straightforward and user-friendly way to add, delete, and view tasks from your command line.
+This project aims to provide a straightforward and user-friendly way to add, delete, and view tasks on multipple lists from your command line.

 ## Features